Pederasty: Pederasty among classical scholars

-Though Victorians took inspiration from the Greeks regarding pederastic relationships, the social context of Victorian pederasty was different from Greek pederasty.
-Victorian pederasty did not share the factor of community acknowledgement.
-The Victorian era also lacked the notion that "asymmetry" in relationships, including age disparity and social status, was to be expected and aspired to.
-Sandra Boehringer and Stefano Caciagli comment that Greek and other ancient societies existed "before sexuality".
+Though 19th-century Europeans took inspiration from the Greeks regarding pederastic relationships, the social context of pederasty during this time period differed from Ancient Greek pederasty.
+Nineteenth-century European pederasty did not share the factor of community acknowledgement and lacked the notion of "asymmetry" in relationships, including age disparity and social status, as an expectation and aspiration.
+Sandra Boehringer and Stefano Caciagli comment that Ancient Greek and other ancient societies existed "before sexuality".
 Having a preference for gender or age did not assign a label to a relationship, but this did not preclude groups from disapproving of or enacting laws against pederastic practices.